entelecheia/os-2024/src/ostep-projects/initial-utilities/hzip/README.md

 prompt>
 ```

-The `test-wzip.sh` script is just a wrapper for the `run-tests.sh` script in
+The `test-hzip.sh` script is just a wrapper for the `run-tests.sh` script in
 the `tester` directory of this repository.
 This program has a few options; see
 the relevant
 [README](https://github.com/remzi-arpacidusseau/ostep-projects/blob/master/tester/README.md)